pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

 Here are some cases where you might need to pause sync of a TiDB cluster in Kubernetes.

-- Avoiding unexpected rolling update
+- Avoid unexpected rolling update

-    In order to prevent the compatibility of the new version TiDB Operator from affecting the TiDB clusters, you can pause sync of TiDB clusters before updating the TiDB Operator.
-After updating TiDB Operator, resume sync of TiDB clusters one by one or resume sync of TiDB clusters at a specified time, so as to observe the impact of TiDB Operator rolling update on the cluster.
+    To prevent new versions of TiDB Operator from introducing compatibility issues into the clusters, before updating TiDB Operator, you can pause sync of TiDB clusters.
+After updating TiDB Operator, you can resume syncing clusters one by one, or specify a time for resume.
+In this way, you can observe how the rolling update of TiDB Operator would affect the cluster.

 - Avoid multiple rolling restarts

-    In some cases, the configuration of a TiDB cluster may be modified several times over a period of time, but you do not want to restart the TiDB cluster many times.
-In order to avoid multiple rolling restarts, you can pause sync of a TiDB cluster first.
-During this period, any modification to configuration of the TiDB cluster will not take effect.
-After the cluster configuration modification is completed, resuming sync of TiDB Cluster.
-At this time, multiple configuration changes during the sync pausing can be applied in one time rolling restart.
+    In some cases, you might need to continuously modify the cluster over a period of time, but do not want to restart the TiDB cluster many times.
+To avoid multiple rolling restarts, you can pause sync of the cluster.
+During the sync pausing, any change of the configuration does not take effect on the cluster.
+After you finish the modification, resume sync of the TiDB cluster.
+All changes can be applied in a single rolling restart.

 - Maintenance window

-    In some situations, you can update or restart TiDB cluster only during a maintenance window.
-When outside the maintenance window, you can pause sync of the TiDB cluster, so that any modification to spec does not take effect.
-When inside the maintenance window, you can resume sync of the TiDB cluster to allow TiDB cluster rolling update or restart.
+    In some situations, you can update or restart the TiDB cluster only during a maintenance window.
+When outside the maintenance window, you can pause sync of the TiDB cluster, so that any modification to the specs does not take effect.
+When inside the maintenance window, you can resume sync of the TiDB cluster to allow TiDB cluster to rolling update or restart.

 ## Pause sync

-1. Execute the following command to edit configuration of TiDB cluster. `${cluster_name}` represents the name of TiDB cluster, and `${namespace}` refers to the TiDB cluster namespace.
+1. Execute the following command to edit the TiDB cluster configuration. `${cluster_name}` represents the name of the TiDB cluster, and `${namespace}` refers to the TiDB cluster namespace.

     {{< copyable "shell-regular" >}}